Samyama Yoga Center

 2.)
 It is conveniently located in Stanford Shopping Center (therefore parking is easy and there is food nearby,) although I also felt that being located in Stanford Shopping Center made it feel more commercial and tempted me to shop for luxury goods that I didn’t need (out of sight, out of mind, right?)

 1.)
 I didn’t get a sense that the teachers there were yoga gurus.
-They seemed to have been teaching for a couple years but they aren’t the type have a local or national following.
-My instructor, Jake, didn’t give any hands on adjustments (I tend to mark teachers higher when they do give hands on adjustments)
+They seemed to have been teaching for a couple years (I overheard one person say most were trained at CorePower) and they aren’t the type have a local or national following.
+All 3 instructors I visited didn’t give any hands on adjustments (I tend to mark teachers higher when they do give hands on adjustments)

 2.)
 Their “Advanced” class didn’t feel very advanced to me; the most advanced pose suggested was eka pada utkatasana, (flying figure four pose).
 As an “Advanced” class, I would have wanted to be more challenged further.